When should I be selling ads on a CPC basis?

 If your ad server doesn’t optimise ad campaigns, then you will need to optimise it yourself in order to get the best value out of CPC campaigns you can.
-Otherwise they can take up all your impressions, and give you very little in return.
+Otherwise, they can take up all your impressions, and give you very little in return.

 To optimise a CPC campaign is fairly simple – just try and improve the CTR.
-To do this, put more ads on any placements with a higher CTR, and less ads on any placement with a lower CTR.
+To do this, put more ads on any placements with a higher CTR, and fewer ads on any placement with a lower CTR.

 What CPC price should I accept?

-Of course to work out the eCPM of a CPC campaign you have to run it first, and that can be a risky proposition if you are displacing other ads.
+Of course, to work out the eCPM of a CPC campaign you have to run it first, and that can be a risky proposition if you are displacing other ads.
 If this is the case, a reasonable guide would be to not accept anything below 30p (50 cents) CPC as your absolute minimum.

 Find out more